chriskish19/sfct/README.md

 Creates src and dst directories.

 ### -sync
 Syncs a src directory to a dst directory.
 When a file or directory is added to src it is added to dst and when a directory or file is removed from src, it is removed from dst.
 It is a one-way sync.
+Any existing files in src before monitoring will not be added to dst.
+Only files added or removed from src while monitoring will be added or removed from dst.
+To achieve a sync in the sense of a mirroring of src to dst.
+First copy the contents of src to dst.
+Use fast_copy or copy command in your sfct_list.txt file, it gets executed before a monitor command.

 ### -sync_add
 Syncs a src directory to a dst directory.
 When a file or directory is added to src it is also added to dst but when a file or directory is removed from src it is not removed from dst.
+Any existing files in src before monitoring will not be added to dst.
+Only files added to src while monitoring will be added to dst.
+To achieve a sync in the sense of a mirroring of src to dst.
+First copy the contents of src to dst.
+Use fast_copy or copy command in your sfct_list.txt file, it gets executed before a monitor command.

 ### -single
 Sub-directories not included only the files in the directory.